igreat/log-viewer/README.md

 Create a .env file in the server root directory with the following key (you may need to get your own OpenAI API key or come request one from us):

+Make sure to restart the server by terminating and rerunning the `main.py` file.

 ```bash
 OPENAI_API_KEY=your_openai_api_key_here
 ```